zaerald/fx-rates-api/README.md

 ### exchangeratesapi.io

+- FREE plan
   - There’s a limit to the number of requests per month
   - For the full list of limitations, please check their [documentation](https://exchangeratesapi.io/documentation/).
+  - We can't change the base currency, but we can use the list of rates with one base.
+The implication is that we have to derive our own rate.
+If the base currency of the provider has changed, the application will adapt. `EUR` is the base of the provider at the time of the development.

 ### Fake Provider